 Android Google Play

 - Puzzle & Dragons (GungHo)

 Supercell didn’t release Clash of Clans on Android until late September.
 It probably would have charted much higher had it seen a few more months of exposure on Google’s mobile operating system.
 Clash of Clans is currently the highest-grossing app on Android, followed by Candy Crush Saga.

 The full report is available for free through App Annie, and it includes a breakdown of the above topics as well as a look into portable console gaming for Nintendo and Sony.

 Google Now is an intelligent personal assistant developed by Google that is available within the Google Search mobile application for the Android and iOS operating systems.
-Google Now uses a natural language user interface to answer qu... read more »
+Google Now uses a...
+All Google Now news »

 More: MobileBeat 2016 is focused on the paradigm shift from apps to AI, messaging, and chatbots.
 Don't miss this opportunity: July 12 and 13 in San Francisco.